nozky/webp-converter/README.md

 ### Instruction

 - Setup
-  - clone this project
+  - Clone this project
   - Relative path to App.js in the console run 'npm install'

 - Execution
-  - Put all images in the images folder
+  - Place all images in the images folder
   - Relative path to App.js, in the console run 'npm start'

 That's it!